 A fresh cut tree with twinkling lights fills the living room.
 The aroma of ham and cloves drifts in from the kitchen, with a slight scent of something sweet being saved for later.
 The logs on the fire glow red and crackle as the faint smell of smoke blends into the mix.
 Holiday spices are one of the most anticipated sensations of the season.

 The scents of the holiday season stir memories for some and create an unforgettable experience for others.
-Part of the joy of cooking during these festive times is the smell of the spices and the lingering scents you can almost taste that fill the home.
+Part of the joy of cooking during these festive times is the smell of the spices and the lingering scents you can almost taste that fills the home.

 Cinnamon, one of the most recognizable scents, comes from the bark of a tropical evergreen tree.
 When we smell cinnamon, most of us think of desserts.
 However, cinnamon is also commonly used in stews and curries.
 Consider this recipe for cinnamon and chicken stew.

 Both sweet and spicy, cloves are grown in hot and tropical areas.
-Cloves blend beautifully with other spices to flavor meats, curries and marinades.
+Cloves blend beautifully with other spices to flavor meats, curries, and marinades.
 If you prefer cloves with something sweeter, consider pairing them with apples, pears or rhubarb.

-Food.com offers a beef stew recipe that calls for cloves.
+Food offers a beef stew recipe that calls for cloves.

 Spice Barn features some traditional clove recipes but also a recipe for a tasty dessert of pears with vanilla sauce.

 While the cute little gingerbread men may adorn your Christmas tree, the best ginger is growing in sunny Jamaica.
 A peppery yet subtly sweet spice, its most popular use is in Asian and Indian cooking.
-During the winter months, Americans like to use the spice in cookies and breads.
+During the winter months, Americans like to use the spice in cookies and bread.

 How does ginger coconut chicken sound?
 Maybe a ginger-grilled salmon salad?
 Take a look at EatingWell’s ginger recipes.

-Nutmeg is also particularly good on vegetables such as potatoes, spinach and squash.
+Nutmeg is also particularly good on vegetables such as potatoes, spinach, and squash.